galvinradleyngo/canvasdesigner/README.md

 - Activity editors encapsulate their own input rendering logic to avoid conflicts during concurrent development.
 - Embed snippets scope their CSS and JavaScript by unique IDs so multiple embeds can coexist on the same Canvas page.
 - Firebase Cloud Firestore powers persistence.
 The bundled configuration connects to the provided sandbox project, automatically falling back to local storage when the network is unavailable.
+When the app switches persistence modes it dispatches a `storage-mode-changed` event so the UI can surface status messaging and any custom integrations can react.

 ## Browser support